fivetran/fivetran_connector_sdk/README.md

 <summary>
 Source examples
 </summary>

-### Multiple code files
-This example shows how you can write a complex connector comprising multiple `.py` files.

 ### aws_dynamo_db_authentication
 This example shows how to authenticate to AWS using the IAM role credentials and use them to sync records from DynamoDB.
 Boto3 package is used to create an AWS client.
 Refer to the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).